lairdm/social_orcid/README.md

 Social Orcid is a plugin for [Python Social Auth](https://github.com/omab/python-social-auth) to add OAuth2 support for [Orcid's](http://orcid.org) [identity provider service](https://members.orcid.org/api/oauth2).

+While Python Social Auth supports multiple backends, this extension was developed specifically for a need in Django.
+It may work with the other backends supported by Python Social Auth, but those have no specifically been tested.
+I welcome any feedback and pull requests for improvement.

 Installation
 ============